bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 "Race ya!"

-You try to push past him, but trying to shove on a steep hill proves too much; the dirt slips from under you.
+You try to get ahead of him, but trying to shove on a steep hill proves too much; the dirt slips from under you.

 You flail as you slide back, on the edge of wiping out.